OSHAA 30-Hours Pediatric Advanced Life Support (PALS)

 • Gain familiarity with the PALS algorithm and protocols.

-Paediatric Assessment and Initial Management (4 Hours)
+Pediatric Assessment and Initial Management (4 Hours)

-• Determine immediate priorities in managing paediatric emergencies.
+• Determine immediate priorities in pediatric emergencies.

-Paediatric Respiratory Emergencies (5 Hours)
+Pediatric Respiratory Emergencies (5 Hours)

 • Identify common causes of respiratory distress and failure in children.